emad-elsaid/xlog/docs/Features Test.md

 | Inline [MathJax](https://www.mathjax.org/) with | `$`                          | $ax^2 + bx + c = 0$                            |
 | Inline [MathJax](https://www.mathjax.org/) with | `$$`                         | $$ax^2 + bx + c = 0$$                          |

+# Date
+* Dates are recognized in your markdown without extra syntax. for example `1-January-2023` shows as a link 1-January-2023
+* Dates become links to a page that lists all pages with this date.
+For example the date in the previous line links to a page that has a list of all pages mentioning 1st of Jan 2023.
+* The navigation bar has a link to "Calendar" which shows all months that include pages with dates.

+So you can create a page every day like a diary or agenda, write the date in it and it'll show up in the calendar.
+Also you can use a date as due date for a todo, and you can check the calendar for upcoming due dates.

 # Blocks